Andrzej Kunowski: Crimes in Poland

 Kunowski's first arrest for rape was in 1973, when he was barely 17 years old.
-As the court believed that the teenager was unlikely to relapse, he was given only three years.
-Not long after his release, he was brought to trial again, this time for theft, but was given a suspended sentence.
-Kunowski, who by then was working as an ambulance driver, began raping young girls and women in towns around Warsaw.
-According to several contemporary Polish newspapers, while driving his ambulance, he would often spot women picking strawberries by the road, whereupon he would stop the car, run into the field and drag his victims to the nearby bushes, where he would rape them.
-In one instance, it was claimed that he lured one victim by asking for directions from his car and, pretending not to have heard the woman's answer, asked her to lean into the car.
-When the victim did so, he closed the window on her neck and trapped her, raping her while she was immobilized.
+At the time, believing the teenager was unlikely to relapse, the court sentenced him to only three years.
+However, not long after his release, Kunowski was brought to trial again, this time for theft.
+He was given a suspended sentence.

+Kunowski, who was working as an ambulance driver, began raping young girls and women in towns around Warsaw.
+According to several contemporary Polish newspapers, Kunowski would often spot women picking strawberries by the road while driving, whereupon he would stop the ambulance, run into the field, drag his victims to the nearby bushes, and then rape them.
+In one instance, it was alleged that Kunowski lured a victim by asking for directions, but then ignored her response and asked her to lean into the car.
+He then closed the window on her neck, raping her while she was immobilized.

-At the time of his arrest and trial in Ciechanów in 1980, Kunowski was charged with attempted murder, 25 rapes, robberies and escape from custody.
+At the time of his arrest and trial in Ciechanów in 1980, Kunowski was charged with attempted murder, 25 counts of rape, robberies, and escape from custody.
 The prosecutor, Waldemar Smardzewski, requested that the defendant be given the maximum penalty of 25 years imprisonment, expressing his concern that Kunowski's crimes would progressively worsen if he were released.
-Despite his request, Kunowski was sentenced to 15 years and later paroled in 1991 for good behavior.
+Despite his request, Kunowski was sentenced to 15 years and later paroled in 1991 for good behaviour.

-During this time, he was a suspect in the disappearance of 14-year-old student Agnieszka Grzybicka, who mysteriously vanished after finishing her lessons at the one of the primary schools in Mława.
+During this time, he was a suspect in the disappearance of 14-year-old student Agnieszka Grzybicka, who mysteriously vanished after finishing her lessons at one of the primary schools in Mława.
 Despite a joint effort by local resident and the police to locate her, Grzybicka was never found, leading some to believe that she had been abducted and killed.
 As part of the inquiry, both Kunowski and Leszek Pękalski were questioned, but neither was charged in the case.
 Kunowski was arrested again in 1995 on charges of raping two girls.
 After remaining in custody for two years, he complained of an obstructed artery, which was confirmed during a medical examination.
 As a result, the courts issued that he temporarily released for treatment.
 However, Kunowski, who had sold his flat in Mława the previous year, used the money to buy himself a fake passport and flee to England.